YKLoh666/chat-app/README.md

 - Authentication and Authorization
   - Forgot password and email verification
-  - New authentication method such as OAuth and one time password(OTP)
+  - New authentication methods such as OAuth and one-time password(OTP)
-  - Token rotation and refresh Token
+  - Token rotation and Refresh Token
 - Chatting function
   - Edit/Unsend message
-  - Group Chat implementation
+  - Group Chat Implementation
   - Browser Notification
   - Image CDN for profile picture